 Water and sweat resistance may or may not be necessary depending on how much you sweat.
 We are all different and will sweat at different rates.

 If you sweat a lot or even a little, it makes sense to ensure your headphones have some form of moisture protection.
 Even if you’re not going to get them wet, the climate in your region may have other ideas!

 Water and sweat resistance is measured using the IP scale.
 IP stands for Ingress Protection.
 The numbers will designate the level of protection, as shown in the image above.

 For example, the Anker Wireless Headphones are IPX7 rated.
 The X means it’s not tested for solids or liquids, while the number 7 means it is safe to immerse in water up to 1m in depth up to 30 mins, maximum.

-On the other hand, the Jabra Elite Active are IP56 certified.
+On the other hand, the Jabra Elite Active is IP56 certified.
 The 5 means it’s has protection against dust ingress and the 6 means safe against powerful water jets.